LIVE-GS: LLM Powers Interactive VR Experience with Physics-Aware Gaussian Splatting: Preliminaries

 where $x^{'}$ represents the target pixel, whose rendering result is influenced by N Gaussian kernels.

-Starting from a set of images to produce a sparse point cloud with SfM method\cite{snavely2006photo}, learnable parameters are optimized end-to-end through photometric loss.
-Furthermore, in case over-skinny kernels generate prickly artifacts under deformations, we introduce anisotropy loss from \cite{xie2024physgaussian}:
+Starting from a set of images to produce a sparse point cloud with the SfM method\cite{snavely2006photo}, learnable parameters are optimized end-to-end through photometric loss.
+Furthermore, some work specialized in physical simulation, like \cite{xie2024physgaussian} introduces anisotropy loss in case over-skinny kernels generate prickly artifacts under deformations:

-which constrains the ratio between maximum and minimum axis in scaling parameter.
+which constrains the ratio between the maximum and minimum axes in the scaling parameter.
 Accordingly, total image loss becomes: